 - Deadpan Snarker: She has a few snarky moments:Poe: With our current fuel consumption, there's a very limited amount of time we can stay out of range of those Star Destroyers.Holdo: Very kind of you to make me aware.

-- The movie version of Holdo is also extremely different from her version from Claudia Gray's novel (in the words of one reviewer, the movie Holdo basically seems "like a different person").
+- The movie version of Holdo is also extremely different from her version from Claudia Gray's novel (in the words of one reviewer, the movie Holdo basically seems "like a different person"); in Leia, Princess of Alderaan she's a quirky and hyper yet smart Luna Lovegood-type, while in The Last Jedi she comes off as more aloof, strait-laced and condescending.
+In fairness, movie Holdo is decades older than Gray's Holdo (who is a teenager), though the differences are still notable.

 - Distaff Counterpart: The teenage Holdo, as described in Claudia Gray's novel, bears some intriguing similarities to none other than Master Yoda.
 Both Holdo and Yoda are eccentric characters with a strong pacifistic and spiritual bent and peculiar speech patterns (Holdo speaks in metaphors, Yoda uses strange syntax).
 Both are aware of their eccentricities and deliberately use them for the purpose of Obfuscating Stupidity.
 Both are initially underestimated by the main character (Leia and Luke Skywalker, respectively), and eventually gain their trust and play sort of a mentor role to them (Holdo taught Leia skyfaring and some important aspects of her holistic life philosophy).
 None of that is present in the movie version, though.

 - The Ditherer: How she comes across.
 Her apparent inaction results in the loss of almost the entire Resistance fleet.
-This is left open to interpretation, as while there was a plan to evacuate, no actual action is taken until Leia wakes up from her coma and this inaction leads Poe to enact his own plan.
+This is left open to interpretation, as while there was a plan to evacuate, no actual action is taken until Leia wakes up from her coma and this inaction leads Poe to enact his own plan out of desperation.

 - Dying Moment of Awesome: She single-handedly devastates the First Order's fleet and cuts Snoke's ship in half by ramming it with the Raddus at lightspeed, giving the surviving Resistance ships time to escape.